 |green||1.5 / 2.0 mm||Zebrafish embryos in chorion||Sigma Z328502||Brand 701934|

 |blue||tbd||tbd||Sigma Z328510||Brand 701936|

-FEP is a transparent polymer with a refractive index similar to water, which makes it a great material for imaging live samples.
-Several manufacturers sell standard and custom FEP tubing by the meter.
+Fluorinated ethylene propylene (FEP) is a transparent polymer with a refractive index similar to water, which makes it a great material for imaging live samples.
+Several manufacturers sell standard and custom FEP tubing and film.